 In or out of bloom, the shiny dark green foliage of stephanotis vines make it an attractive specimen.
 The waxy white flowers are about two inches across.
 Vines can clamber up to 10 feet with support in tropical environments.
 When grown as a houseplant, stephanotis vines usually grow to three or four feet.
 Stephanotis vines are very intolerant of frost, and will only grow outdoors in zones 10 and warmer.
 Whether you grow the vine in full sun or partial shade, the blooms are heaviest in late spring to early summer.
 Afternoon shade in the summer will help flowers from scorching.

 Choose a large container for your stephanotis vine, and fill it with half potting soil and half leaf mold or compost.
 The organic matter will provide essential trace nutrients, as well as helping to acidify the soil to between a pH of 5.5 to 6.5.
 Stephanotis vines appreciate a cool root run, so cover the soil with shredded bark or another natural mulch.
 You must provide the vine with a suitable trellis or tuteur; without a structure to support its twining tendrils, the vine will become a tangled mess.

 Stephanotis vines like moist but not soggy soil.
 Don’t try to make up for a lack of humidity by overwatering the plant; you’ll end up with root rot.
 Do what you can to boost the humidity around the plant throughout the growing season: mist the plant, keep it beside a water feature, keep the pot in a dish of pebbles and water, or spray the concrete of your patio.
 Cease these efforts in winter, and allow the vine’s atmosphere to become dry.

 In the spring, when the weather begins to warm, fertilize your stephanotis with a balanced flower fertilizer.
 Fertilize the plant once a month until the winter resting time resumes.

 Prune the vine lightly in the late winter, just to retain a pleasing form.
 Take care not to allow the milky sap to drip on your furniture.
-Watch for mites and scale, which proliferate in greenhouses.
+Watch for mites and scale, which proliferate in greenhouses on stressed plants.